 Evotix Named A Leader in 2025 Green Quadrant Report for EHS Software

-CHICAGO, Jan.
-09, 2025 (GLOBE NEWSWIRE) -- Evotix, the world-leading environment, health, safety and sustainability (EHS&S) software company for enterprise and mid-markets, today announced its enterprise EHS solution was named a Leader, and its mid-market offering was named a Specialist, in the “Green Quadrant: EHS Software 2025” report by the independent research and advisory firm, Verdantix.
+CHICAGO, IL, UNITED STATES, January 9, 2025 /EINPresswire.com/ -- Evotix, the world-leading environment, health, safety and sustainability (EHS&S) software company for enterprise and mid-markets, today announced its enterprise EHS solution was named a Leader, and its mid-market offering was named a Specialist, in the “Green Quadrant: EHS Software 2025” report by the independent research and advisory firm, Verdantix.

 The Green Quadrant is a comprehensive, independent evaluation conducted by Verdantix.
 Their rigorous analysis included live product demonstrations, vendor interviews and customer feedback to assess 21 leading solutions across technical, functional and market momentum criteria.